 DEC has stocked Lake Alice and the many of the ponds within the wildlife management area with largemouth bass.
 The warm, weedy waters permit bass to grown quite large.
 Brown bullhead and sunfish are also abundant in these waters.
 Fishing is permitted throughout the wildlife management area from shore or car top boats.
+A hand launch is located next to the main parking area off Ridge Road.
 Ice fishing is popular on Lake Alice.

 Bird watching is a popular activity at Lake Alice.
 Whether its waterfowl during migration, raptors in the open fields or song birds in the various diverse habitats present at Lake Alice, there are many varieties of bird species to be seen.
-Download a checklist of bird species (PDF) (23 kB) seen at Lake Alice and see how many you can spot.
+Trails within the area provide opportunities for hiking, skiing, and snowshoeing for better wildlife viewing.
+Download a checklist of bird species (PDF) (23 KB) seen at Lake Alice and see how many you can spot.

 Full Listing of DEC's Accessible Recreation Destinations

-The use of all motorized vehicles or motorized water conveyances is prohibited, except:
+- The use of all motorized vehicles or motorized water conveyances is prohibited

 - The old railroad grade is a snowmobile trail in when snow depths allow

 - Swimming or bathing

 - Damaging or removing gates, fences, signs or other property

 - Cutting, removing or damaging living vegetation